-Help the environment by consenting to receive electronic delivery, sign up at www.envisionreports.com/DYNX would possess if present at the meeting.
+Help the environment by consenting to receive electronic delivery, sign up at www.envisionreports.com/DYNX

-▼ IF YOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼
+▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼

 Proxy - Dynex Capital, Inc.

 Annual Meeting of Shareholders - May 18, 2023 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY